-The Master's degree course aims at training highly specialised professionals with multidisciplinary competences who are able to know, understand and interpret in the most accurate and aware way the value, the history, and the founding elements of the cultural structures of territories and promote an effective promotion strategy by working on the territories' narrative heritage.
+The Master's degree course aims at training highly specialised professionals with multidisciplinary

+Interdisciplinary Master's Degree DIBAF - DISTU - DISUCOM Administrative Offices deangeli@unitus.it Tel.
+0761 357120 competences who are able to know, understand and interpret in the most accurate and aware way the value, the history, and the founding elements of the cultural structures of territories and promote an effective promotion strategy by working on the territories' narrative heritage.
 This is done by identifying, collecting, documenting, transforming and delivering such heritage in order to discover what communities think of themselves and of their past and how they plan to use this heritage to build their future through virtuous identity socialisation and the enhancement of the tourism-cultural heritage.
-The Master's degree course aims at integrating through an individual approach the different types of knowledge needed in order to manage a series of complex and diverse aspects related to the communication of culture and the tradition of local areas in tourism, management, crafts, in local or state-run groups, in cultural, socio-health, school and prison institutions.
+The Master's degree course aims at integrating through an individual approach the different types of knowledge needed in order to manage a series of complex and diverse aspects related to the communication of culture and the tradition of local areas in tourism, management, crafts, in local or state-run groups, in cultural, sociohealth, school and prison institutions.